-Schools in local restriction tier 3 and 4 areas should not host performances with an audience Mental Health and Wellbeing for pupils low We will follow our Master Risk Assessment for return to school - phase one and review all controls we previously applied to ensure they are still effective.
-The government has recently launched the Wellbeing for Education Return programme , which will provide training and resources for teachers and staff in all state-funded schools to respond to the wellbeing and mental health needs of children and young people as a result of coronavirus (COVID-19).
+Think about location of shared use equipment such as photocopiers and laminators etc. to ensure that they have 2m social distance around them.
+Staggered start and finish times to reduce congestion at entrances and school gates Management of pupils in and out of classrooms and communal areas Management of any exam situations Mental Health and Wellbeing for pupils medium We will follow our Master Risk Assessment for return to school phase one and review all controls we previously applied to ensure they are still effective.
+The government has recently launched the Wellbeing for Education Return programme, which will provide training and resources for teachers and staff in all state-funded schools to respond to the wellbeing and mental health needs of children and young people as a result of coronavirus (COVID-19).
 The training provides practical examples to support staff, children and young people within a school.
-Local authorities have received funding to employ skilled staff to deliver the training to schools and provide ongoing advice and support from the autumn until March 2021. low low As above As above yes Face Coverings Medium Ensure where there is a need for face coverings in the school the control is implemented Ensure that the face covering is appropriate for the task intended.
-Face shields alone are not deemed to be face coverings.
-A face visor or shield may be worn in addition to a face covering but not instead of one.
-This is because face visors or shields do not adequately cover the nose or mouth Where recommended, use of face coverings in schools - See further advice in the Face Coverings guidance.
-Schools that teach years 7 and above may decide to recommend the wearing of face coverings for pupils, staff or visitors in communal areas outside the classroom where the layout of the schools makes it difficult to maintain social distancing when staff and pupils are moving around the premises, for example, corridors.
+Local authorities have received funding to employ skilled staff to deliver the training to schools and provide ongoing advice and support from the autumn until March 2021. low low As above As above yes Face Coverings Medium Ensure where there is a need for face coverings in the school the control is implemented There should be a process for when face coverings are worn within school and how they should be removed.
+Safe wearing of face coverings requires the; Cleaning of hands before and after touching, this includes removal and putting on Safe storage of them in individual, sealable plastic bags Low Low As above As above yes